Efficient Monte Carlo for high excursions of Gaussian random fields: Fine tuning: Twice differentiable homogeneous fields

 for some $c^{\ast}$ and $\delta^{\ast}$.

 Now consider the case for which the local maximum is in the $(d-1)$-dimensional boundary of $T$.
-Due to convexity of $T$ and without loss of generality we assume that the tangent space of $\partial T$ is generated by $\partial/\partial t_{2},...,\partial/\partial t_{d}$, the local maximum is located at the origin, and $T$ is a subset of the positive half-plane $t_1\geq 0$.
-That these arguments to not involve a loss of generality follows from the arguments on pages 291--192 of \cite{AdlerTaylor07}, which rely on the assumed stationarity of $f$ (for translations) and the fact that rotations, while changing the distributions, will not affect the probabilities that we are currently computing.)
+Due to convexity of $T$ we can assume, without loss of generality, that the tangent space of $\partial T$ is generated by $\partial/\partial t_{2},\ldots, \partial/\partial t_{d}$, the local maximum\vadjust{\goodbreak} is located at the origin and $T$ is a subset of the positive half-plane $t_1\geq0$.
+That these arguments to not involve a loss of generality follows from the arguments on pages 192--291 of \cite{AdlerTaylor07}, which rely on the assumed stationarity of $f$ (for translations) and the fact that rotations, while changing the distributions, will not affect the probabilities that we are currently computing.

-For the origin, positioned as just described, to be a local maximum it is necessary and sufficient that the gradient of $f$ restricted to $\partial T$ is the zero vector, the Hessian matrix restricted to $\partial T$ is negative definite, and $\partial_{1}f(0)\leq0$.
-Applying a version of Lemma \ref{LemDist} for this case, conditional on $f(0)=u$ and $0$ being a local maximum, the field is equal in distribution to
+For the origin, positioned as just described, to be a local maximum it is necessary and sufficient that the gradient of $f$ restricted to $\partial T$ is the zero vector, the Hessian matrix restricted to $\partial T$ is negative definite and $\partial_{1}f(0)\leq0$.
+Applying a version of Lemma~\ref{LemDist} for this case, conditional on $f(0)=u$ and $0$ being a local maximum, the field is equal in distribution to

-where $Z\leq0$ corresponds to $\partial_{1}f\left( 0\right) $ and it follows a truncated (conditional on the negative axis) Gaussian random variable with mean zero and a variance parameter which is computed as the conditional variance of $\partial_{1}f\left( 0\right) $ given $(\partial_{2}f\left( 0\right) ,...,\partial_{d}f\left( 0\right) )$.
+where $Z\leq0$ corresponds to $\partial_{1}f( 0) $ and it follows a truncated (conditional on the negative axis) Gaussian random variable with mean zero and a variance parameter which is computed as the conditional variance of $\partial_{1}f( 0) $ given $(\partial _{2}f( 0) ,\ldots,\partial_{d}f( 0) )$.
 The vector $\widetilde{W}_{u}$ is a $({d(d+1)}/{2})$-dimensional random vector with density function